-Statement on Auditing Standards (SAS) No. 112, Communicating Internal Control Related Matters Identified in an Audit, emphasizes the need for governments to have a financial reporting system in place that is sufficient to provide reasonable assurance that management can prepare financial statements in conformity with generally accepted accounting principles (GAAP).
-To meet that objective, a financial reporting system must be designed to detect not only material fraud or abuse, but also any questionable accounting or auditing practices that could jeopardize the integrity of financial reporting.
-SAS No. 112 instructs independent auditors that inadequate anti-fraud programs and controls constitute, at a minimum, a significant deficiency that would need to be reported.
+Auditing standards emphasize the need for governments to have a financial reporting system in place that is sufficient to provide reasonable assurance that management can prepare financial statements in conformity with generally accepted accounting principles (GAAP).
+To meet that objective, a financial reporting system must be designed to detect not only material fraud, waste or abuse, but also any questionable accounting or auditing practices that could jeopardize the integrity of financial reporting.
+Auditing standards instruct independent auditors that inadequate anti-fraud programs and controls constitute, at a minimum, a significant deficiency that would need to be reported.

-In most cases, potential instances of fraud or abuse and questionable accounting or auditing practices come to the attention of responsible parties thanks to employees or citizens who become aware of such practices.
+In most cases, potential instances of fraud, waste or abuse and questionable accounting or auditing practices (hereafter referred to as “fraud, waste or abuse, etc.”) come to the attention of responsible parties thanks to employees or citizens who become aware of such practices.
 Governments can and should take practical steps to encourage and facilitate such reporting.

-GFOA recommends that every government establish policies and procedures to encourage and facilitate the reporting of fraud or abuse and questionable accounting or auditing practices.
+GFOA recommends that every government establish policies and procedures to encourage and facilitate the reporting of fraud, waste or abuse and questionable accounting or auditing practices.
 At a minimum, a government should do all of the following:

-- A government should regularly publicize the availability of these mechanisms and encourage individuals who may have relevant information to provide it to the government.
+- A government should regularly publicize the availability, both internally and externally, of these mechanisms and encourage individuals who may have relevant information to provide it to the government.

 - Since ensuring or enhancing confidentiality can significantly increase costs, consider minimizing those costs by providing a separate reporting mechanism for employees, who typically desire greater assurance of confidentiality than do outside parties.
 In this regard, a government may wish to explore the possibility of engaging the services of an outside vendor to receive complaints from employees.
 The use of an outside vendor offers a number of potential advantages, including the following: